Artist, Educator, Cultural Worker, Social Justice Advocate

 Take a look at a few of my favorite projects I’ve started or been a part of during the course of my career.

 In 2012/2013, SDC was awarded a $100,000 art commission funded by Related LA and the City of Santa Ana.
 As an aspect of this community engaged public art project we worked with Garfield Elementary School to provide an arts based curriculum to 700 elementary school students.
 I worked closely with the local community to define the scope and shape of my project.
 I hired and managed artists, arts educators and co-developed an arts curriculum for the elementary school.
 I also worked with fabricators, photographers, city planners, architects to build and install a public artwork.
-StoryCircle, our public art project was installed and reached completion in July 2013.
+StoryCircle, our public art project was installed and reached completion in July 2013.Open Link

-Social Practices Art Network (SPAN) is a media resource for individuals, organizations, community groups and institutions that are interested in new genre arts forms and practices.
-It is meant to serve as a platform for a variety of socially engaged art and design practices.Launch
+Social Practices Art online resource for individuals, organizations, community groups and institutions that are interested in new genre art forms and practices.
+It is meant to serve as a platform for

 This project will engage directly with women veterans and multidisciplinary stakeholders to collaboratively design a mobile technology outreach tool that provides underserved women veterans with information about their legal rights and available benefits.
-The tool will build upon the resources available through Stateside Legal’s Women Who Serve initiative, and will be designed for outreach to all underserved women veterans, including those who are homeless and those suffering from post-traumatic stress disorder (PTSD) and military sexual trauma (MST).
+The tool will build upon the resources available through Stateside Legal Women Who Serve initiative, and will be designed for outreach to all underserved women veterans, including those who are homeless and those suffering from post-traumatic stress disorder (PTSD) and military sexual trauma (MST).
 The ultimate goal of this project is to measurably increase the number of low-income women veterans who contact Stateside Legal for help, thereby enabling legal aid programs and law school clinics to provide the assistance that many low-income women veterans and their families need.